constantinpape/training-deep-learning-models-for-vison/README.md

 ### Day 1:

-- Introduction to Machine Lerning and Deep Learning for Computer Vision
+- Machine Lerning and Deep Learning for Computer Vision
     - Basics of Machine learning, focus on supervised learning
     - Basics of Neural Networks: MLPs and SGD